 Choosing your outfit the night before doesn’t sound like a big time saver, but think about the mental exhaustion it can save you in the morning.
 When your brain isn’t completely functional, it can be easy to waste minutes pondering over what to wear, so save those minutes and plan ahead!

 Whether you exercise at the beginning, middle or end of the day, penciling it in will make it easier to commit to, as well as help you plan your day in advance.
-If you work out at the start of your day, you’ll be motivated to get up when your alarm goes off.
+If you get your good morning exercise in at the start of your day, you’ll be motivated to get up when your alarm goes off.
 If you hit the gym at night, you won’t waste any sleep because you’ll know you have your plan for later.

 When you wake up in the morning, your body has been fasting from food and water all night, meaning you are very dehydrated.
 Coffee, a diuretic, will only make your body feel that way more so.
 Your morning cup of joe can wait a few minutes — try drinking 8-16 oz. of water first!
 Looking for a flavored option?
 Reach for our Collagen Water™, available in 6 flavors: Lemon Slice, Lemon Ginger, Strawberry Lemon, Blueberry Mint, Blackberry Hibiscus and Peach White Tea.